matthewjmink/grid-utils/README.md

 ### `.gr{-breakpoint}-span-{number}`
 * `{number}`: any number from `1` to `12`

+---

 Custom Config
 ===
-## Maximum Rows
+### `$max-grid-rows`
+* *default: `100`*
 For specifying or spanning grid rows (probably to support IE/Edge), this utility outputs enough classes to support 100 rows.
 If you need more or want less (to reduce file size), you can override the `$max-grid-rows` variable in your config.
-### `$max-grid-rows`
-* *default: `100`*